Guest blog by Professor Patrick Scott: ‘At Roslin Inn’

 Prof Patrick Scott

-I am especially grateful to Cameron Roger, of St Andrews University Library, for pointing me towards the British Library EThOS site during my search for Dr Cooksey’s thesis, as her subsequent book, James Nasmyth, 1758-1840: A Man of the Scottish Renaissance (Haddington: Paul Harris, 1991) was not available to me.
+I am especially grateful to Cameron Roger, of St Andrews University Library, for pointing me towards the British Library EThOS site during my search for Dr Cooksey’s thesis, when her subsequent book was not available to me.
 One sentence from Nasmyth’s letter to Cribb was also quoted, without citation, by Mark Oxbrow in his article ‘Annie Wilson and Roslin Inn,’ Scottish Book Collector (2006), now available on the Textualities site at: http://textualities.net/mark-oxbrow/annie-wilson-and-the-roslin-inn.
 On the general issue of Burns facsimiles, which are not listed in Egerer, see my ‘A Neglected Source for Burns Manuscripts: Some Old Guides for Autograph Collectors,” Robert Burns Lives!, no. 260 (December 14, 2017): http://www.electricscotland.com/familytree/frank/burns_lives260.htm